Particularly when the weather starts to cool, we find ourselves wanting to venture further into our state’s majestic forests and charming towns.

 Nannup Music Festival

-While 2022’s Nannup Music Festival wasn’t able to go ahead, 2023’s event should be bigger and better than ever.
+While 2022’s Nannup Music Festival wasn’t able to go ahead, 2023’s event just went down and was an absolute pearler.
 The eclectic event has been running since 1990, taking on the legacy of the South West Folk Festival, another community organised event that ran until 1987.
 As well as a diverse range of live music, there are plenty of fun street performers, free kids activities and delicious food vendors to make it a fun weekend for the whole family.

 Nannup Flower And Garden Festival